doritoes/Persona-Passwords-Study/README.md

 * **Diverse Identities:** Greater cultural and professional variety in generated personas.
 * **Deep Reasoning:** High-quality "behavior tag" explaining the simulated user's choices.

-Using gemini.google.com to build prompts led to a variety of caricatures of human behavor.
+Using gemini.google.com to build prompts led to a variety of caricatures of human behavior.
 Essentially the study is a "mirror of a mirror", according to Gemini itself.
 It is a struggle to get natural behavior.

 ## 🚀 Getting Started
 ### Prerequisites